Powers

 Reading these passages side by side shows the ambiguity directly.
 Paul is not consistent in how he frames the powers vocabulary, which is part of why the tradition splits the category.

-In Pseudo-Dionysian theology, the heavenly powers choir guards the created order against demonic interference.
+The direct answer is this: In Pseudo-Dionysian theology, the heavenly powers choir guards the created order against demonic interference.
 The role responds directly to the adversarial uses of power vocabulary in Paul.

 Origen developed parallel faithful and fallen powers classes to handle the ambiguity.
 Pseudo-Dionysius and Aquinas worked within Origen's pattern.